Artifactory Community Edition for C/C++¶

 Running Artifactory CE¶

 There are several ways to download and run Artifactory CE.
 The simplest one might be to download and unzip the designated zip file, though other installers, including also installing from a Docker image.
-When the file is unzipped, launch Artifactory by double clicking the .bat or .sh script in the bin subfolder, depending on the OS.
-Java 8 update 45 or later runtime is required.
-If you don’t have it, please install it first (newer Java versions preferred).
+The Download Page has a link for you to follow.
+When the file is unzipped, launch Artifactory by double clicking the artifactory.bat(Windows) or artifactory.sh script in the app/bin subfolder, depending on the OS.
+Artifactory comes with JDK bundled, please read Artifactory requirements.

 Once Artifactory has started, navigate to the default URL http://localhost:8081, where the Web UI should be running.

 The default user and password are

 Navigate to Admin -> Repositories -> Local, then click on the “New” button.
 A dialog for selecting the package type will appear, select Conan, then type a “Repository Key” (the name of the repository you are about to create), for example “conan-local”.
 You can create multiple repositories to serve different flows, teams, or projects.

 Now, it is necessary to configure the client.
 Go to Artifacts, and click on the created repository.
 The “Set Me Up” button in the top right corner provides instructions on how to configure the remote in the Conan client:

 $ conan remote add artifactory http://localhost:8081/artifactory/api/conan/conan-local

 From now, you can upload, download, search, etc. the remote repos similarly to the other repo types.

 $ conan upload "*" --all -r=artifactory $ conan search "*" -r=artifactory